msjimc/AgileStructure/guide/README.md

 ### Optional data

-To aid the analysis, it is possible to view the putative breakpoints with reference to the  location of repeat and gene sequences.
-This data can be obtain from the USCS genome browser as described [here](downloadingOptionalFiles.md).
+To aid the analysis, it is possible to view the putative breakpoints with reference to the  location of genes and repetitive sequences.
+This data can be obtained from the USCS genome browser as described [here](downloadingOptionalFiles.md).

 ## Importing alignment data